nathanveach/BelieveBamboo/README.md

-SET UP MAILER INTO CUSTOMER CONTROLLER
+add checkout timer - get it to work in view pages

-add checkout timer
+finnesse show page to have more than 1 image with maybe some gem or jquery shit

 cart into bootstrap modal? ( sounds really difficult look into before attempting ) -Customize mailer to separate fulfilled orders and abandoned carts(this might take a while do later)